 To limit multiple acceptances across the states, candidates are required to withdraw their application with SA Health if they have accepted an intern position elsewhere.

 The Unit reserves the right to rescind or withdraw an offer of internship if a candidate is identified as having accepted and/or are holding multiple intern positions in different States and Territories of Australia.
 Candidates will be notified by email prior to this occurring and provided with a deadline by which to respond.

 The information you provide may be used for evaluation, monitoring and quality improvement of the application and/or allocation system.
 This data may also be used for research.
 De-identified and summary results may be communicated to medical and other professionals via academic and professional methods of communication.
 Information may also be used to notify you of updates and new material produced.

 Frequently Asked Questions

 You will find the answer to most questions in the Frequently Asked Questions document.

-You are requested to read this prior to contacting SA Health.
+You are requested to read all of the provided information prior to contacting SA Health.